 Low Back Pain and Sleep

-Low back pain (LBP) and sleep can arise from a lot of causes, most commonly from bending, lifting, pulling, pushing, and twisting.
+Low back pain (LBP) can arise from a lot of causes, most commonly from bending, lifting, pulling, pushing, and twisting.
 However, there are other possible causes, including sleep.
-This not only includes sleeping in a crooked or faulty position, such as falling asleep on a couch, in a chair, or while riding in a car, but also from the lack of sleep.
-So the question is, how much sleep do you need to feel restored and how much sleep is needed to avoid low back pain?
+This not only includes sleeping in a crooked or faulty position, such as falling asleep on a couch, in a chair or while riding in a car, but also from the lack of sleep.
+So the question is, how much sleep is needed to feel restored and how much sleep is needed to avoid low back pain?

-So the BOTTOM LINE is: talk to your chiropractor about how chiropractic helps reduce LBP, stress, and facilitates sleep.
-There are also nutritional benefits from Melatonin, valarian root, and others that he or she can discuss.
+So the BOTTOM LINE, talk to us about how chiropractic helps reduce LBP, stress and facilitates sleep.
+There are also nutritional benefits from Melatonin, valarian root, and others that we can discuss.
 Now, go to bed and get a good night’s sleep!